dlwicksell/nodem/README.md

 located in one.
 You will find libgtmshr.so bundled with GT.M wherever you have installed it.
 There are a couple of things you can do at this point.
-You can move libgtmshr.so to a standard directory that is searched by the loader, such as /usr/lib/, or on some systems, /usr/local/lib/.
+You can move libgtmshr.so to a standard directory that is searched by the loader, such as lib/, or /usr/lib, or on some systems, /usr/local/lib/.
 Then you will have to run ldconfig as root to rebuild the linker's cache.
 You could also create a symbolic link to it if you choose.
 E.g.

     $ sudo -i
     # cd /usr/local/lib